Ricks-Lab/ups-utils/README.md

 until Ctrl-C is pressed.
 With the *--gui* option, a table of relevant parameters will be updated in a Gtk window.
 You can specify the delay between updates with the *--sleep N* option where N is an integer > 10 that specifies the number of seconds to sleep between updates.
+The threshold for color coding definitions read from the *ups-utils.ini* file.
+This can be created from a template *ups-utils.ini.template*, that is part of the installation package. *ups-utils.ini.template* as a template.
 The *--log* option is used to write all monitor data to a psv log file.
 When writing to a log file, the utility will indicate this in red at the top of the window with a message that includes the log file name.
 The *--status* option will output a table of the current status.
 By default, unresponsive UPSs will not be displayed, but the *--show_unresponsive* can be used to force their display.
 The logger is enabled with the *--debug* option.
-The *ltz* option will result in the use of the local time zone in the monitor window and logs.
+The *--ltz* option will result in the use of the local time zone in the monitor window and logs.
 This will be the local time of where the app is running, not the location of the UPS.
 The default is UTC.

 ## New in Development  -  v1.2.11

-* Nothing yet.
+* Fix GObject.timeout_add deprecation.
+* Update repository installation guide and add requirements file.

 ## Known Issues